johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 - Remove `var clickProjection = { ... };`.
 Removal of the `_id` field is inherent in the Mongoose schema, so this statement is no longer needed.
 - `clicks` replaced with `Clicks`
-	- this is to accomodate our newly imported Mongoose model.
+	- this is to accommodate our newly imported Mongoose model.
 - `findOne({}, { '_id': false } function (err, result) {...})` replaced by `findOne({}, { '_id': false }).exec(function (err, result) {...})`
 	- This is simply different syntax that will accomplish the same result.
 The Mongoose [`.exec()`](http://mongoosejs.com/docs/api.html#query_Query-exec) function simply executes the query when called.
 	- This is different from the MongoDB driver in that it does not execute the query immediately.
 Mongoose will execute the function only when the `.exec` method is called.